Zach Pop

-Zachery Michael Pop (born September 20, 1996) is a Canadian professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Toronto Blue Jays, Seattle Mariners, and New York Mets.
+Zachery Michael Pop (born September 20, 1996) is a Canadian professional baseball pitcher in the Miami Marlins organization.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Seattle Mariners, New York Mets, and Philadelphia Phillies.

 Career

 Amateur

 Pop attended Notre Dame Catholic Secondary School in Brampton, Ontario.
-He was drafted by the Toronto Blue Jays in the 23rd round of the 2014 Major League Baseball Draft, but did not sign and played college baseball at the University of Kentucky.
-In 2016, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.
+He was drafted by the Toronto Blue Jays in the 23rd round of the 2014 Major League Baseball draft, but did not sign and played college baseball at the University of Kentucky.
+In 2015, he played collegiate summer baseball for the St. Cloud Rox of the Northwoods League.
+In 2016, he returned to summer ball with the Wareham Gatemen of the Cape Cod Baseball League.

 Los Angeles Dodgers

 Pop was drafted by the Los Angeles Dodgers in the seventh round, with the 220th overall selection, of the 2017 Major League Baseball draft.
 He signed and made his professional debut with the rookie-level Arizona League Dodgers, pitching five scoreless innings.
 In 2018, Pop began the year with the Single-A Great Lakes Loons before being promoted to the High-A Rancho Cucamonga Quakes.